 This is amazing because when one compares these points with the actual teachings of Calvinism and the “free-will” (i.e. Arminianism) view, one would think the only difference between the two from what Mr. Taylor writes is the "P" of TULIP and the perseverance of the saints.

-In other words, the Churches of Christ may be surprised to learn that BOTH Calvinists and Arminians believe in the doctrine of the fall AND the doctrine of justification by faith alone.
+In other words, the Churches of Christ may be surprised to learn that BOTH Calvinists and "free-will" types believe in the doctrine of the fall AND the doctrine of justification by faith alone.

-However, what is actually debated between Calvinists and "free-will" types is not the dynamics of the fall or the doctrine of salvation by faith alone, but rather how resistible God's grace is to man- the doctrine of election.
+However, what is actually debated between Calvinists and "free-will" types is not the dynamics of the fall nor the doctrine of salvation by faith alone, but rather how resistible God's grace is to man- i.e. the doctrine of election.

-Here, the point of contention is that if God calls you- must you respond positively to His gospel, or in the finial analysis does man reserve the ability within himself to reject the God and salvation and thus be lost and eternally condemned?
+Here, the point of contention is that if God calls you- must you respond positively to His gospel, or in the finial analysis does man reserve the ability within himself to reject the God and salvation through faith in Jesus Christ and thus be lost and eternally condemned?

 At this point the Arminian will say yes to “free-will” while the Calvinist answers no.